elastic/apm-nodejs-http-client/README.md

   used when making HTTP requests to he APM Server
 - `rejectUnauthorized` - Set to `false` if the client shouldn't verify the APM Server TLS certificates (default: `true`)
+- `serverCaCert` - The CA certificate used to verify the APM Server's TLS certificate.
 - `serverTimeout` - HTTP request timeout in milliseconds.
 If no data is sent or received on the socket for this amount of time, the request will be aborted.
 It's not recommended to set a `serverTimeout` lower